dennis-zinzi/GameEngine/README.md

 ### Target Practice Game
 The game included is a simple 3-D FPS game whose aim is to get highest score by shooting at targets within an allotted time.
 Targets are of two types: positive and negative.
 Shoot a positive target and you get added points to your total score, but shoot them again and the points you get are significantly lower.
 Shoot a negative target, and watch your total score fall, shooting negative targets twice gives you a smaller penalty.
 Good luck!

+### Running Target Practice Game Video
+Video of running game can be found at: https://dzinzi.tinytake.com/sf/MTc5MTIzN181ODQ4MDg5

+**NOTE:** Video appears to make the game run at a lower frame-rate with an overall performance hit than when running the engine locally.